ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 that enables clients to provide cryptographic proof of server malfeasance.
 It does so by having responses from servers include a signature over a value derived from the client's request, which includes a nonce.
-This provides cryptographic proof that the timestamp was issued after the server received the client's request.
+This provides cryptographic proof that the response was issued after the server received the client's request.
 The derived value included in the server's response is the root of a Merkle tree
 {{Merkle}} which includes the hash value of the client's request as